abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

     - [x] In this mode, API **DOES NOT** automatically maps video-source audio to generated streams.
 You need to manually assign separate audio-source through [`-audio`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.
     - [x] Always use `close()` function at the very end of the main code.

-??? danger "[DEPRECATION NOTICE]: The `terminate()` method in StreamGear is now deprecated."
+???+ danger "DEPRECATION NOTICES for `v0.3.3` and above"

-    The `terminate()` method in StreamGear is now deprecated and will be removed in a future release.
+    - [ ] The `terminate()` method in StreamGear is now deprecated and will be removed in a future release.
 Developers should use the new [`close()`](../../../../bonus/reference/streamgear/#vidgear.gears.streamgear.StreamGear.close) method instead, as it offers a more descriptive name, similar to the WriteGear API, for safely terminating StreamGear processes.
+    - [ ] The `rgb_mode` parameter in [`stream()`](../../../bonus/reference/streamgear/#vidgear.gears.streamgear.StreamGear.stream) method, which earlier used to support RGB frames in Real-time Frames Mode is now deprecated, and will be removed in a future version.
+Only BGR format frames will be supported going forward.
+Please update your code to handle BGR format frames.

 !!! example "After going through following Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/streamgear_ex/)"